Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 When you declare the use of this ability, declare a category of technique (such as Weapon Taijutsu, Katon, or Combo Taijutsu) and a Speed.
 Your opponent then declares and rolls (if applicable) their defense.
 Any Interrupt may be used that's valid against your declared Speed.

-After seeing this result, you may choose to use any technique of the declared type, with Speed equal to or lesser than your declared Speed.
+After seeing this result, you may choose to use any technique of the declared type, with a combined (Seal Speed + Speed) equal to or lesser than your declared Speed.
 Its damage is based on its normal Speed, but its ability to be Interrupted, and when you take your next action, are based on the declared Speed.
 Any technique used this way has its Stamina or Chakra cost(s) increased by the Rank of the technique you choose to perform (E = 1, D = 2, etc); Basic Attacks are equivalent to D-Rank.

 If you choose to use a technique against which their reaction is invalid (such as performing Doton: Domu after they had rolled a 20 on their Suiton: Sujinheki), they do not have to pay the chakra costs or Speed of their Interrupt.
 On the other hand, using a technique that somehow bypasses their defense (such as Retsudotensho against Kazekame Kaigara no Jutsu) is fair game.